Soviii/kAIn/README.md

 - **Ingredient-Based Suggestions** – Enter what you have in your pantry and let the AI suggest possible meals
 - **Search & Filter** – Find recipes by name, cuisine, or dietary tag
 - **Favorites** – Save and quickly access your go-to dishes
 - **Share Recipe** – Email feature to share recipes between friends
+- **Recipe Details** - integrate localstack S3 buckets to store images of recipes